dikwickley/GSoC24/TIMELINE.md

 `05/05/24` - `11/05/24`

+- [ ] Create rough draft for Element V3 API docs.
 - [ ] Create an extensive list of all examples to be added to Nightwatch
-- [ ] Discuss and create an outline for the Migration Docs.

 `12/05/24` - `18/05/24`